michelp/metagration/README.md

 Now your database is up to date.

 Metagration scripts are what move the database from one revision to the next.
-Forward metagration runs the "up" script, and downward metagration runs the "down" script to undo the "up" operation.
+Forward metagration runs the "up" script, and backward metagration runs the "down" script to undo the "up" operation.
 Scripts can be written in *any* supported stored procedure language.
 Metagration strictly enforces the revision order of the scripts